patrickmmartin/errorcodeNX/article.md

     - this is unavoidable and the solution stops working at the boundary of the process - marshalling status codes between different processes, binaries and even different aged builds of the same code cannot rely upon the address.
 This is a job for some marshalling scheme layered on top of an existing status code system.

 * No ```switch``` statement
-    - we do not see this as practically much of an issue as this only applies to code using raw _error_code_, and not exceptions and there are two main use cases:
+    - we do not see this as practically much of an issue as this only applies to code using raw _error_id_, and not exceptions and there are two main use cases:
     1. hand crafting the mapping between incompatible return statuses.
-For this we suggest it should not be necessary as error_code values would ideally only need to be thrown/returned and consumed
+For this we suggest it should not be necessary as _error_id_ values would ideally only need to be thrown/returned and consumed
     2. finally reaching code responsible for handling a set of specific codes differently.
 In this case, chained ```if/else if``` blocks for integral types should suffice.

 * Can't return additional info
-  - this is by design as we assume most use cases do not make sense for a pure _error_code_ identity,
+  - this is by design as we assume most use cases do not make sense for a pure _error_id_ identity,
   - let us also pause, as this is where the python guys start laughing
       ```(info, error) = attempt_the_thing()``` there will be a suitable analoguous approach in c++

 * The exception to the above statement, which is a problem shared with the integral values approach, is the classic ```FILE_NOT_FOUND```, ```TABLE OR VIEW MISSING``` return statues, where the next question is "but which?!".
 These are an ever-present and non-trivial source of frustration.
-If it is useful to attach that parameter, then it seems reasonable that the consumer will need to request a ```pair<error_code, more_info>```, use out parameters or devise some other scheme to compose the required data.
+If it is useful to attach that parameter, then it seems reasonable that the consumer will need to request a ```pair<error_id, more_info>```, use out parameters or devise some other scheme to compose the required data.

 * The strings cannot be translated dynamically
   - This is simply answered by observing they should not be translated, or displayed.
-This is because by design an  _error_code_ can be passed around as an opaque value, and hence in principle there is no mechanism to prevent the error in a secure system  of rendering unvalidated inputs directly to an end user.
+This is because by design an  _error_id_ can be passed around as an opaque value, and hence in principle there is no mechanism to prevent the error in a secure system  of rendering unvalidated inputs directly to an end user.
 Instead in general the system should determine should be shown to whatever the end user, and perform that translation at that point.

 Wrap up
 -------

-In summary, once the perhaps slightly odd feeling of using  _error_code_ fades, we hope it is a technique that people will adopt in composing larger systems when the error handling strategy is being designed.
+In summary, once the perhaps slightly odd feeling of using  _error_id_ fades, we hope it is a technique that people will adopt in composing larger systems when the error handling strategy is being designed.
 This approach will allow C and c++ libraries to become first class citizens in a design where error handling need never be left chance.

 ### References